zhenhaosu/datasharing/README.md

 How to share data with a statistician
 ===========

 What if I signed in?
+pull to windows!

 This is a guide for anyone who needs to share data with a statistician or data scientist.
 The target audiences I have in mind are: